Get

 Why Does Cat Urine Smell So Strong?

 We all know that cat urine has a very distinct, strong odor.
 This is because the bacterium in the urine decomposes and begins emitting an ammonia-like odor.
-Further into the decomposition, the urine begins emitting compounds that resemble the smell of skunk spray.
+Further along in the decomposition, the urine starts to emit compounds that resemble the smell of skunk spray.
 Things like food, age, and whether the cat is male or female can all affect the strength of the urine’s odor.

 divider 3 paws